lopter/lightsd/README.rst

 ------------

-lightsd aims to be highly portable on any slightly POSIX system (win32 support should be quite easy, but isn't really the goal) and on any kind of hardware including embedded devices.
+lightsd aims to be highly portable on any slightly POSIX system (win32 support should be quite easy, but isn't really the focus) and on any kind of hardware including embedded devices.
 Hence why lightsd is written in C with reasonable
 dependencies:

 - CMake ≥ 2.8;
 - libevent ≥ 2.0.19.

-lightsd is actively developed and tested from Arch Linux and Mac OS X.
+lightsd is actively developed and tested from Arch Linux, Debian and Mac OS X;
+both for 32/64 bits and little/big endian architectures.

 Build instructions
 ------------------